danielecook/fastq-profiler/README.md

 # fastq-profiler

-__fastq-profiler__ is a command line utility for keeping track of and organizing fastqs. fastq-profiler generates summary statistics and stores data using the file hash in [Google Datastore](https://cloud.google.com/datastore/).
+__fastq-profiler__ is a command line utility for keeping track of and organizing fastqs. fastq-profiler generates summary statistics and associates it with fastqc files using an md5sum as an identifier in [Google Datastore](https://cloud.google.com/datastore/).

-The program stores data in Google Datastore because it is centralized - allowing you to profile fastqs locally, or within cluster environments and elsewhere without having to track/combine files.
+I chose Google Datastore because it is centralized - allowing you to profile fastqs locally, or within cluster environments and elsewhere without having to track/combine files.
 Importantly, when duplicates are identified, fastq-profiler keeps track of both locations, allowing you to identify and track their locations.

 ### Installation